Lyndsey Gough: Early life and college

 A native of Sturgis, Kentucky, Gough graduated from the University of Kentucky in 2015 majoring in broadcast journalism and minoring in communications.
 She interned for the John Calipari Pro Camps and ESPN Lexington, as well as worked for the university's athletic department her senior year and wrote for Wildcat Blue Nation website.

 Career

 Before arriving in Savannah, Gough was on air in Bowling Green, Kentucky, at WBKO-TV for a year and in Louisville, Kentucky for two years.
 During her time in Louisville, She uncovered text messages between then Louisville head coach Rick Pitino and Jim Gatto, global marketing director of basketball at Adidas during the 2017–18 NCAA Division I men's basketball corruption scandal, where Pitino was asking Gatto for a pair of Yeezys.
 The scandal caused Pitino to be fired.
-While covering the 2021 Georgia–Clemson game, Gough claimed to have been harassed by the crowd after the game, drawing both criticism and support.
+While covering the 2021 Georgia–Clemson game, Gough said she was harassed by the crowd after the game, drawing both criticism and support.
 She came back to Lexington to work at WKYT-TV in the fall of 2022.